jldu20/cs326-team-rho/docs/milestone3.md

 How to use the Website:
     From the home page, we have 3 pages working, resources, tutee list, request tutor.
 If you hover over the profile image in the top right of the screen there will be multiple opitions...
 My account, Update Profile, Delete Profile, and Create profile.
-As of now the only link that works is update profile.
-We hope to use this dropdown as an easy way for the user to preform the CRUD operations on their profile.
+Update profile will take you to a page where you can make changes to your current profile.
+Delete Profile, will simply remove your profile from the MongoDB database

 URL: https://cs326-rho.herokuapp.com/ (home, request tutor, tutee list)